Scifabric/docs.pybossa.com/docs/api/project/project.md

 The other one does not need this extra key.

 !!! note
-    Be sure to respect the Uppercase in the first letter, otherwise it will fail.
+    Be sure to respect the Uppercase in the first letter.
+Otherwise, it will fail.

 It returns a JSON object with the following information:

--   **flash**: A success message, or error indicating if the request was succesful.
+-   **flash**: A success message, or error indicating if the request was successful.
 -   **form**: the form fields with the sent information.
-It contains the csrf token for validating the post, as well as an errors field in case that something is wrong.
+It contains the csrf token for validating the post, as well as an errors field in    the case that something is wrong.

 **Example output**